Khwazakhela: Population

 As of the 2023 census, Khwazakhela had a population of 57,113.

-History

-Mahmud Ghaznavi, on his way to Hindustan, crossed Khwazakhela many times.
-He built a mosque in the 12th century which stands today as Lwar-e-Jamat Mosque.

 Climate

 With a mild and generally warm and temperate climate, Khwazakhela features a humid subtropical climate (Cfa) under the Köppen climate classification.
 The average temperature in Khwazakhela is 18.1 °C, while the annual precipitation averages 969 mm.
 Even in the driest months, there is a lot of precipitation.
 November is the driest month with 24 mm of precipitation, while July, the wettest month, has an average precipitation of 138 mm.

 July is the warmest month of the year with an average temperature of 28.1 °C. The coldest month January has an average temperature of 6.4 °C.